Soros: The Life and Times of a Messianic Billionaire: Controversial views on Israel

-The article, "George Soros’ Israel-Hatred Spills Out Into the Open" claimed to reveal, as a result of hacked emails, that the Open Society Foundation had given funds to a number of organizations that question certain aspects of Israeli policy, and that in fact Soros hates Israel or is anti-Israel.
+The article, "George Soros' Israel-Hatred Spills Out Into the Open" claimed to reveal, through hacked emails, that the Open Society Foundation had given funds to a number of organizations that question certain aspects of Israeli policy, and that in fact Soros hates Israel or is anti-Israel.
 The article was particularly critical of the Open Society Foundation for not publicly announcing their support for these organizations.
 The anti-Israel organizations cited by the article include Adalah, the Al-Tufula Center, the Arab Association for Human Rights, Baladna, The Galilee Society, Molad, and the New Israel Fund.
-At least two of these organizations, including Molad and The New Israel Fund, which is backed by the United States, would be difficult to define as anti-Israel and are primarily think tanks for progressive ideas and the furthering of human rights in the region.
-The Galilee Society, which is headquartered in Israel and operates there freely admits to being "critical of the Israeli government", but while being in favor of social and human rights for Arab citizens, considers itself a balanced organization that sees the need for "maintaining balance and context beyond simplistic point-scoring in the Israeli-Arab conflict".
-The Arab Association for Human Rights, though a group less well integrated into Israeli society as it is headquartered in Cairo, may be considered to be significantly more critical of Israeli policy, but claims to adhere to international law, and to have representative counsel at the United Nations.
+At least two of these organizations, including Molad and The New Israel Fund, which is backed by the United States, would be difficult to define as anti-Israel, and are primarily think tanks for progressive ideas and the furthering of human rights in the region.
+The Galilee Society, which is headquartered in Israel and operates there freely, admits to being "critical of the Israeli government", but while being in favor of social and human rights for Arab citizens, and considers itself a balanced organization that sees the need for "maintaining balance and context beyond simplistic point-scoring in the Israeli–Arab conflict".
+The Arab Association for Human Rights, though a group less well integrated into Israeli society as it is headquartered in Cairo, may be considered to be significantly more critical of Israeli policy, but claims to adhere to international law and to have representative counsel at the United Nations.

-The organization, Adalah, to which Open Society Foundations gave a relatively small endowment, operates freely in Haifa, Israel and though it considers Palestine an occupied area, considers itself non-partisan, submits to international humanitarian law, and with Israeli backing, has brought over twenty cases before the Israeli Supreme court dealing with equality for Arab citizens, including those that furthered health and education in the unrecognized Arab Bedouin villages in Israel.
-It would be odd to claim an organization that has worked successfully with the Israeli Supreme Court is essentially anti-Israel.
+The organization Adalah, to which Open Society Foundations gave a relatively small endowment, operates freely in Haifa, Israel, and though it considers Palestine an occupied area, it considers itself non-partisan, submits to international humanitarian law, and, with Israeli backing, has brought over twenty cases before the Israeli Supreme court dealing with equality for Arab citizens, including those that furthered health and education in the unrecognized Arab Bedouin villages in Israel.
+It would be odd to claim that an organization which has worked successfully with the Israeli Supreme Court is essentially anti-Israel.

-The article quoted a total endowment of $9.5 million to these groups over a fourteen year period between 2001-15.
+The article quoted a total endowment of $9.5 million to these groups over a fourteen-year period between 2001 and 2015.
 Most of these organizations are recognized as abiding by International Law, and in most cases have offices in Israel.
-Nonetheless, Soros's past statements on Israel have been far from diplomatic at times, and a cause for concern for many supporters of Israel, particularly a statement he once made blaming a rise in anti-Semitism to the actions of Israel's Defense Forces in Gaza and the West Bank.
+Nonetheless, Soros's past statements on Israel have been far from diplomatic at times, and a cause for concern for many supporters of Israel, particularly a statement he once made blaming a rise in anti-Semitism on the actions of Israel's Defense Forces in Gaza and the West Bank.